migueljunior/docker-compose/README.md

 # Troubleshooting Nexus
 Sometimes the container of Nexus is up but the service is down when try to see the service in a web browser.
-To verify if the service is working correctly run the next commands:
+To verify if the service is working correctly run the next commands.

 To see the logs of container:
 ```
 docker logs nexus_compose